-• Invite a child to come to the front of the classroom, and ask him/her to name the actions and the school objects randomly as he/she points to them in his/her Student's Book.
+Invite a child to come to the front, and ask them to name the actions and the school objects randomly as they point to them in their Student's Book.
 Have the other children point to them as they say them as well.

-2 Connect the actions to the school objects.
+Connect the actions to the school objects.

 - Ask the children to point to the action drawing and then, with their index finger, trace over the line to connect drawing with pencil as they say I'm drawing with my pencil.
 Continue with the other actions and objects. - Then ask the children to use their colored pencils to trace over the lines.
-Encourage them to use a different color each time, or ask them to use a specific color on each line, to review colors.
+Encourage them to use a different color each time, or ask them to use a specific color in each line, to review colors.

-Say with a friend: I'm (drawing) with my (pencil).
+Point and say with a friend: I'm (drawing) with my (pencil).